BACKGROUND

 Lynx are harder to see than sea eagles, but their cryptic nature does not deter tourist interest.
 In Germany’s Harz Mountains, a similar methodology was recently used to assess how many people were attracted to the area by the lynx which were reintroduced in 1999.
 Here, 49.3% of visitors identified lynx as one of the main reasons motivating their visit, while 4.2% listed lynx as the main reason.
 However, 12% of visitors admitted that they would have been less likely to visit if they had known they were unlikely to see a wild lynx.
 Even after taking this into account, the presence of wild lynx in the Harz Mountains is estimated to generate £7 -11 million each year.

-Lynx predation could usefully complement human efforts to control deer, especially in dense forest where deer are inaccessible to hunters, but it is difficult to predict exactly how much reintroduced lynx might reduce deer control costs.
+Lynx predation would not be a silver bullet for all these issues, but it could usefully complement human efforts to control deer, especially in dense forest where deer are inaccessible to hunters.
+However, it is difficult to predict exactly how much reintroduced lynx might reduce deer control costs.
 Clearly, any reduction would help, and as an example of the potential impact of large carnivores, one study in America calculated that wolves reduced vehicle collisions by 24% and yielded economic benefits 63 times greater than the cost of verified livestock losses.

 Reintroducing lynx also promises to help rekindle popular interest in Scottish nature, providing a totemic symbol of ecosystem restoration around which we can rally hopes for a greener future.
 There could be volunteering opportunities linked to monitoring and livestock protection, and there is potential for lynx-friendly products, from lamb to wool, which would allow farmers to charge a premium for their produce where those products are associated with toleration for and coexistence with lynx.